spyder-ide/spyder-docs/doc/faq.rst

 .. dropdown:: Q: How do I use plugins with Spyder (e.g. Spyder-Notebook, Spyder-Terminal, Spyder-Unittest)?

-   Spyder plugins are available in the ``spyder-ide`` channel in Anaconda.
+   Spyder plugins are available in the ``spyder-ide`` conda channel.
-   To install them type in your command line (or Anaconda Prompt on Windows):
+   To install one, type on the command line (or Anaconda Prompt on Windows):

    .. code-block:: bash

       conda install -c spyder-ide <PLUGIN>

-   Replace ``<PLUGIN>`` for the name of the plugin you want to use.
+   Replace ``<PLUGIN>`` with the name of the plugin you want to use.
-   For more information go to the Plugins' repository:
+   For more information on a specific plugin, go to the its repository:

    * `spyder-reports`_
    * `spyder-unittest`_